A format defines the conditions of an ad creative, such as its file size and dimensions.

 The Template files screen presents a table with three columns:

-- The Format columns shows the name of the template.
+- The Format column shows the name of the template.

-- The Used in Position types column shows the position types in which the template is used.
+- The Used in Position types column shows the position types in which the template is active.

-- The Used in Formats column lists the formats in which the template is used.
+- The Used in Formats column lists the formats in which the template is running.

 To create a new template, click the Create a template button.

-To edit a template, click the name of the template file you wish to edit.
+To edit a template, click the name of the template file you wish to modify.